-The Commerce Department will instruct U.S. Customs and Border Protection to collect cash deposits from importers of aluminum foil from China based on these preliminary rates.
+As a result of today’s decision, Commerce will instruct U.S. Customs and Border Protection to collect cash deposits from importers of twist ties from China based on the preliminary rate noted above.

-If Commerce makes an affirmative final determination of subsidization and the U.S. International Trade Commission (ITC) makes an affirmative final injury determination, Commerce will issue a CVD order.
-If Commerce makes a negative final determination of subsidization or the ITC makes a negative final determination of injury, the investigation will be terminated and no order will be issued.
+If Commerce makes an affirmative final determination, the U.S. International Trade Commission (ITC) will be scheduled to make its final injury determination on or about April 2, 2021.
+If Commerce makes an affirmative final determination in this investigation and the ITC makes an affirmative final injury determination, Commerce will issue a CVD order.
+If Commerce makes a negative final determination or the ITC makes a negative final determination of injury, the investigation will be terminated, and no order will be issued.

 The petitioner estimated the value of twist ties imported from China in 2019 at $4.15 million.

 Click HERE for a fact sheet on today’s decisions.